capnproto/capnproto/doc/language.md

 Notes:

-* The `Void` type has exactly one possible value, and thus can be encoded in zero bytes.
+* The `Void` type has exactly one possible value, and thus can be encoded in zero bits.
 It is rarely used, but can be useful as a union member.
 * `Text` is always UTF-8 encoded and NUL-terminated.
 * `Data` is a completely arbitrary sequence of bytes.